“Lohri is essentially a harvest festival of the land Punjab. It is now celebrated with enthusiasm and fanfare throughout India”.

 The festival of Lohri is not only celebrated in India but also in the other north Indian states of Himachal Pradesh and Haryana.
 This festival is celebrated with a lot of excitement and utmost cheerfulness.
 The significance of Lohri lies in the fact that it marks the end of a cold winter that is generally considered as colorless and depressing.
 Lohri welcomes the season of fruitfulness, spring the New Year.
 It has been believed that night of Lohri is the longest night of the year.
 After that, the days began to turn longer and the nights started to become shorter.

 For individuals of Punjab, the celebration of Lohri holds an incredible significance.
 It denotes the Harvesting season in Punjab and the finish of the winter season.
 The headliner is the creation of a colossal campfire that represents respect to the Sun God for acquiring warmth.

 Celebrated on 13 January consistently, Lohri merriment are related to the gathering of the Rabi crops.
 There is an exceptional significance connected to the festival of Lohri as on this day, the sun enters the Rashi (zodiac) of Makara (Capricorn).

 Significance of Lohri:

-As such, there are many beliefs as to the origins of Lohri.
 The Lohri festival is linked to atmospheric physical changes.
 It generates a lot of Bonhomie and the people sit around the bonfire, talking and praying for prosperity.
 All these references point to the significance of saluting the sun.
 The main objective of a bonfire is to sanctify the endeavor for a good life and destroy evil spirits on the other.

 How Lohri is Celebrated: